 Prerequisite: Pre-AP/IBDP World Geography AND AP World History

-History of the Americas HL and 20th Century Topics is a two year course with the first year dedicated primarily to Early American Government principles and early 20th Century US History.
-The second year of the course approaches mid-late 20th Century World Topics with an emphasis in Peacekeeping.
+History of the Americas HL is a two year course with the first year dedicated primarily to Early American Government principles and early 20th Century US History.
+The second year of the course approaches mid-late 20th Century World Topics including global peacekeeping, a case study dealing with the civil rights movement in the US (1954-1965) and a case study of Apartheid South Africa (1948-1964) .
 The focus of this course is that students understand trends and developments along with continuity and change through time and individual events.
 These courses are concerned with individuals and societies in the widest context: political, social, economic, religious, technological, and cultural.
 Students develop analytical and research skills used to study primary sources and scholarly works to discover the overall framework of history from an international perspective.
 Students will be assessed on their ability to mold and polish these skills via: daily writing routines both short and extensive, participation in subject-centered discussions, and finally, research focused papers including, but not limited to, an IB required Historical Investigation.

 Group 3 or 4: Individuals and Societies or Experimental Sciences

 Environmental Systems and Societies SL